Macil/DCPU-16-Assembler/README.md

 Custom DCPU-16 implementations may implement other NB-opcodes, so this assembler allows the user to specify custom NB-opcodes and their values on the command line.
+The value of a custom NB-opcode must be between 2 and 63.
 The -n/--new-nbopcode options may be used (multiple times even) to specify the custom NB-opcodes.
 Look at the Usage section for examples.

 Input Source Notes
 ------------------